IGCSE Boarding Staff

 Head of House, Hayfield House

-Caroline has worked at d’Overbroeck’s as a House Parent, running Hayfield House boarding house for several years.
+Caroline has worked at d’Overbroeck’s as a Head of House, running Hayfield House boarding house for several years.

 Caroline originally trained as a Photo Lithographer at Reading Collage of Art and worked in the printing industry and studio film planning.
 Travelling has always been a passion within her family and after a 2 year sabbatical sailing and living on islands around the world, Caroline changed career to work as care staff at a school for the deaf in Newbury.
 She spent 6 years here and was impressed by the importance of clear communication when supporting her year group.
 Alongside this she studied for an NVQ promoting independence for teenagers and has also helped to run an after school club at the famous Norlands Nanny Training College.